BOOK FOOD EXPERIENCES

 Omoide Yokocho lit up by lanterns

 Wondering what to do in Shinjuku at night?
-For speedy service and no-frills dining, park yourself at one of the hole-in-the-wall eateries at Omoide Yokocho, located to the north of Shinjuku Station.
+For speedy service and no-frills dining, park yourself at one of the hole-in-the-wall eateries at Omoide Yokocho, located north of Shinjuku Station.
 Famous for yakitori (grilled chicken skewers), the glow of lanterns and the aroma of grilled foods beckon pedestrians down the narrow alleyway.
-Literally translating to something like “Memory Lane,” Omoide Yokocho has a less charming nickname: Piss Alley, so-called due to its abundance of cheap drinks and lack of public toilets.
+Literally translating to something like "Memory Lane," Omoide Yokocho has a less charming nickname: Piss Alley, so-called due to its abundance of cheap drinks and lack of public toilets.

-4. Bar hop in Golden Gai
+3. Bar Hop in Golden Gai

 Kpop idol shop in Korea Town Tokyo

-Located just one station over from Shinjuku Station on the JR Yamanote Line is Shin-Okubo, Tokyo’s Korea Town.
-Come stock up on Korean skincare and cosmetics, pick up goodies at the local Korean supermarket, and eat your way through the street food shops selling everything from Korean-style cheesy hotdogs to colorful macarons.
+Located just one station over from Shinjuku Station on the JR Yamanote Line is Shin-Okubo, Tokyo's Korea Town.
+Come stock up on Korean skincare and cosmetics, pick up goodies at the local Korean supermarket, and eat through the street food shops selling everything from Korean-style cheesy hotdogs to colorful macarons.
 Opened in 2022, the Kankoku Yokocho food hall features two floors of Korean restaurants serving up piping hot Korean fried chicken, sweet and spicy tteokbokki rice cakes, and jajangmyeon noodles with a thick black bean sauce.
-And of course, it wouldn’t be a Korea Town without plenty of Korean barbeque restaurants.
+And, of course, it wouldn't be a Korea Town without plenty of Korean barbecue restaurants.

 Shinjuku Nichome Bar Gold Finger at Night